the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/rse.md

 (cl-infrastructure-rse)=
 # Research Software Engineer: Overview

 Research Software Engineers (RSEs) are a broad group of people who combine software engineering expertise with an intimate understanding of research to contribute to the academic community.
+[1](https://society-rse.org/about/)
 RSEs are involved in developing, maintaining, and deploying research software so that it is widely useable, well-documented, and produces reproducible outputs.
+[2](https://us-rse.org/about/what-is-an-rse/)

 While RSEs are increasingly critical to academic research, they often come from a variety of backgrounds and make diverse contributions which may not fit neatly into current formal academic roles, creating barriers to recognition and advancement.
+[3](https://nl-rse.org/posts/2017-06-13-what-is-rse)
-Therefore, this short guide aims to raise awareness of the RSE role, outline pathways for personal development and institutional recognition for RSEs, and list active community groups promoting RSE awareness.
+Therefore, this chapter provides information about RSE roles, outlines the challenges RSEs face and the benefits they bring, and lists active community groups promoting RSE awareness.
 <!--
 To footnote:
 This overview combines parts of the following descriptions and definitions of the RSE role: